suatbayir1/i-delta/README.md

     └── scripts
 ```

+There are constant values used in the project in the **config** folder.

 ## UI

 In the UI part of the project, the **React.js** library and the **clockface** component library developed by influxdata are used.